phpearth/docs/community/elephpant.md

-# What is ElePHPant and Why PHP Uses Elephants in Some Logotypes?
+# What is ElePHPant and why PHP uses elephants in some logotypes?

 ElePHPant is that adorable PHP mascot with an elephant in its design.